konstantinlokotunin/kpi-dashboard-simulator/README.md

 - KPI analysis and business metrics
 - Data visualization and dashboard design

-## Purpose
+## Data Source

-This project demonstrates foundational data analysis skills and simulates real-world KPI tracking and reporting workflows.
+The dataset is loaded from a CSV file, simulating real-world data ingestion workflows.

 ## Future Improvements